SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/200701215-9e0394ef-c673-4987-9bb7-a3f4c444803b.png)

 🚩 After clicking Salary, we realize that the KPI shows the total salary that was ever paid to employees.
-This KPI doesn't show Average Salary per Employee, which is what you want to see in the KPI.
+This KPI doesn't show Average Salary per Employee, which is what we want to see in the KPI.

 Hence, we will have to create a calculation to reflect this metric.